jtakayama/makahiki/doc/installation-makahiki-vagrant-configuration-updating-virtualbox-guest-additions.rst

 Save the Vagrantfile and close it.

-This will disable the automatic update checking that we configured previously.
+This will disable the automatic update checking that was configured earlier in this article.

 Continue to the next section.